 Marc Trotz directs a new branch of the county's Department of Health Services called Housing for Health.

 MARC TROTZ, Housing for Health: It's daunting out on Skid Row.
 I mean, just in our quick walk out there, it does feel like a — you're quite overpowered by the number of people.

-MARC TROTZ: It’s a very high cost for that person and their health and their well-being, but a very high societal cost, as well, in terms of this constant ricocheting through hospitals, correctional facilities, back on the street and shelters.
+It's a very high cost for that person and their health and their well-being.
+But a very high societal cost, as well, in terms of this constant ricocheting through hospitals, correctional facilities, back on the street and shelters.

-HARI SREENIVASAN: Often, this is the site of the priciest of those interactions: public hospitals like Los Angeles County-USC Medical Center.
+Often, this is the site of the priciest of those interactions: Public hospitals like Los Angeles County-USC Medical Center.
 Most nights, several dozen homeless patients make their way to the emergency department here for health crises made worse by living outdoors.
 Others camp out in the waiting rooms just to get out of the weather.

 And he was also among Dr. Susan Partovi's first patients at the Star clinic on the ground floor.

 Now, can you do it if I push it up a little bit?